 A Printed Circuit Board or PCB is a board with the purpose of connecting electronic components.
 It consists of alternating layers of conductive copper and layers with non-conductive material for insulation purposes.

-Two methods are used to mount components on the surface of the substrate, called Surface Mount Technology (SMT) and Through-Hole Technology (THT).
+When printed circuit boards are made, two methods are used to mount components on the surface of the substrate, called Surface Mount Technology (SMT) and Through-Hole Technology (THT).
+And the board mounted with desired components is called PCB assembly (PCBA).
+When PCBA is mounted with the outer covering, it is actually the end electronic product.

-In the below illustration, you can see the layers of a single-layered printed circuit board.
+In the below illustration, you can see the stack-up of a single-layered printed circuit board.

-Now we are ready to briefly review each of the layers:
+Now we are ready to briefly review each of the layers of the stack-up:

 3. Solder Mask

 Have you ever wondered why the PCB boards are green?
 Because of the solder mask layer.
-This is the top layer above the copper foil and it gives the printed boards their green color.
-The main purpose of this layer is to insulate the copper traces from accidentally contacting any solders or metal.
-Just the common color is green, but have in mind that the solder mask could be manufactured in nearly all possible colors.
+This is the top layer above the copper foil, giving the printed boards their green color.
+The main purpose of this layer is to insulate the copper traces from accidentally contacting any solder or metal.
+The common color is green, but have in mind that the solder mask could be manufactured in nearly all possible colors.

 As we now cover all the layers and we have a basic understanding of how the PCB boards are created and how they work, it is time to reveal the different types.